-Practical day: Optimization of pasture fences for cattle using T-posts
+Practical day: Optimization of pasture fences for cattle with T-posts

-Just after the technical demonstration of the new Patura Tornado Master 5.0 on Thursday, on Friday we held another practical day with fence building (without the new machine however, instead with much muscle power).
-12 participants helped on the organic farm and herd protection competence centre Herzog in Austria, to replace a pasture fence for the resident Angus cattle.
-5 wires and a new height of 1.2m are meant to keep even the large animals safe, over winter the fixed fence will be laid down but not removed.
+Immediately after the technical demonstration of the new Patura Tornado Master 5.0 on Thursday, another practical day with fence construction took place on Friday (albeit without the new device, but with a lot of muscle power).
+12 participants helped to replace a pasture fence for the farm’s own Angus cattle at the Herzog organic farm and livestock protection competence center in Austria.
+With 5 strands and a new height of 1.2 m, the new fence should also hold the large animals securely.
+It will be laid down over the winter but not dismantled.

-The participants learned, among other things, how best to measure the optimal distance between T-posts, on even and uneven terrain; how to construct stable corner posts; how to add fence gates; how to secure a ditch-crossing with chains; and about the instalment of insulators, springs, earthing and electrification.
+Among other things, the participants learned how to measure the optimum distance between T-posts most effectively, even on uneven terrain; how to construct stable corner posts; how to install gates; how to secure a simple stream crossing with chains; and how to install insulators, springs, earthing and electrification.

-Many thanks to Robert Herzog for the great collaboration, instructions and tips; Thank you also to the rest of the family for the heartfelt welcome and hospitality!
+Many thanks to Robert Herzog for the good cooperation, instructions and tips; thanks also to the rest of the family for the warm welcome and hospitality!

 Leave a Reply